kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 to be fast and scalable at managing and querying databases in that model (see below for more).
 For simplicity, let's ignore write performance.

-#### Flexibility

-The relational model is located as the left-most point because it is the most "rigid", i.e., the most structured data model.
+- Flexibility: The relational model is located as the left-most point because it is the most "rigid", i.e., the most structured data model.
 RDF is the right-most point because it is the most flexible model.
-The original labeled property graph (LPG) model introduced by Neo4j, and PGs in general, fall somewhere in between.
+The original PG model introduced by Neo4j falls somewhere in between.
 On the one hand, PGs allow putting arbitrary key-value pairs on node and relationship records, so they provide more flexibility than the relational model.
 But in PG, you cannot construct proper type hierarchies as in RDF, nor can you model information about types of relationships as in RDF.
 RDF has a great foundation in *knowledge representation and reasoning*, so its expressiveness is very well thought out.

-#### Opportunity for a DBMS to exploit structure for performance and scalability
+- Opportunity for a DBMS to exploit structure for performance and scalability:
 It is impossible to predict the speed and scalability of systems just based on the data model they expose to users.
 The actual speed and scalability of a DBMS depends on many implementation choices the implementors make.
 However, as a rule of thumb, DBMSs can be faster and more scalable by *exploiting structure* in the data they manage.
-For example, DBMSs can compress and scan records fast if they are homogenous, e.g., if every item in "jeans" has exactly one "size" property and "size" properties are all of the same type, e.g., integers.
+For example, DBMSs can compress and scan records fast if they are homogenous, e.g., if every item in "Jeans" has exactly one "size" property and "size" properties are all of the same type, e.g., integers.
 DBMSs can sort, join, and run fast aggregates on data if they know a priori how to get to each piece of data quickly, e.g., if they know their data type so they know the exact number of bytes used to store them on disk.